myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 ### **Compensation**

 Your fee is not fixed.
 It is **flowing**.
-We will only receive **74% of the total monthly cash flow** generated because of our presence and capacity.
+You will receive **26% of the total monthly cash flow** generated because of our presence and capacity.

 Example:
-- If revenue is 100 million IDR → we earn 74 million, and the rest is your earnings.
+- If revenue is 111 million IDR → you earn 28.86 million.
-- If revenue is 200 million IDR → you earn 148 million, and the rest is your earnings.
+- If revenue is 247 million IDR → you earn 64.22 million.

 You grow as we grow.
 You win as we win.